Dennistheanalyst/dennistheanalyst.github.io/README.md

 **Project Structure:**

-Data Exploration & Cleaning
+### 2. Data Exploration & Cleaning

-Record Count: Determine the total number of records in the dataset.
+- **Record Count**: Determine the total number of records in the dataset.
-Customer Count: Find out how many unique customers are in the dataset.
+- **Customer Count**: Find out how many unique customers are in the dataset.
-Category Count: Identify all unique product categories in the dataset.
+- **Category Count**: Identify all unique product categories in the dataset.
-Null Value Check: Check for any null values in the dataset and delete records with missing data.
+- **Null Value Check**: Check for any null values in the dataset and delete records with missing data.

-Data Analysis and Findings
+### 3. Findings

-      Customer Demographics – The dataset features customers from diverse age groups, with purchases spanning various categories like Clothing and Beauty.
+- **Customer Demographics – The dataset features customers from diverse age groups, with purchases spanning various categories like Clothing and Beauty.
-      High-Value Transactions – A significant number of transactions exceed $1,000, highlighting premium purchases.
+- **High-Value Transactions – A significant number of transactions exceed $1,000, highlighting premium purchases.
-      Sales Trends – Monthly sales analysis reveals fluctuations in demand, helping pinpoint peak seasons.
+- **Sales Trends – Monthly sales analysis reveals fluctuations in demand, helping pinpoint peak seasons.
-      Customer Insights – Identifies top-spending customers and the most popular product categories, providing valuable business intelligence.
+- **Customer Insights – Identifies top-spending customers and the most popular product categories, providing valuable business intelligence.

-Reports
+## Reports

-      Sales Summary: A detailed report summarizing total sales, customer demographics, and category performance.
+- **Sales Summary: A detailed report summarizing total sales, customer demographics, and category performance.
-      Trend Analysis: Insights into sales trends across different months and shifts.
+- **Trend Analysis: Insights into sales trends across different months and shifts.
-      Customer Insights: Reports on top customers and unique customer counts per category.
+- **Customer Insights: Reports on top customers and unique customer counts per category.

 **SQL Skills Used:**